February 27, 2026

 - Pelvic floor muscle training has strong evidence for improving urinary incontinence outcomes for many women when it is taught as a structured program.³

-Pelvic floor dysfunction therapy can be an option when you want guided support and a structured plan, but sometimes travelling to a clinic in working hours can be tough.
-If traditional in-person therapy feels hard to access right now, a digital pelvic care program like Bloom can be a practical way to start support at home with one-on-one clinical guidance from a Women’s Health Specialist holding a Doctor of Physical Therapy degree, on your schedule.⁶ No approach is a magic fix.
+If traditional in-person therapy feels hard to access right now, an AI pelvic care program like Bloom can be a practical way to start support at home with one-on-one clinical guidance from a Women’s Health Specialist holding a Doctor of Physical Therapy degree, on your schedule.⁶ No approach is a magic fix.
 What matters is understanding what is driving your symptoms and following a plan long enough to learn what helps.

 What pelvic floor dysfunction actually means